CammiePone/Mixin-Crash-Course/src/main/java/dev/cammiescorner/mcc/p1_intro_to_mixin/p1_1_what_is_mixin/what_is_mixin.md

    <br><br>
    While Mixin can replace many things, including events (premade injection sites to make it easier for modders to add additional functionality to a given "event" that occurs in game, such as an item being dropped), it cannot replace everything.
    <br><br>
-4. _"Mixins are 100% safe, so long as you don't use @Overwrite."_
+4. _"Mixins are 100% safe, so long as you don't use `@Overwrite`."_
    <br><br>
+   This is very much untrue.
+There are two other "unsafe" operations that I will get into in the "Safe vs. Unsafe Operations" section.